polarlabsdev/rag-n-roll-ai-video/README.md

 #### Fine-tuning a model

 **Note:** This step is optional.
-Coach will work out of the box with mistral-large2, but a fine-tuned model may provide more consistent and reliable responses.
+Professor Prompt will work out of the box with mistral-large2, but a fine-tuned model may provide more consistent and reliable responses.

 Due to time constraints during development, our fine-tuning notebook isn't as polished or reusable as our other components.
 However, you can use it as a starting point: